-The Council of Manufacturing Associations (CMA) is made up of nearly 240 manufacturing trade associations that work together on behalf of manufacturing in the United States.
+The Council of Manufacturing Associations (CMA) is made up of over 250 manufacturing trade associations that work together on behalf of manufacturing in the United States.
 Through their membership, the National Association of Manufacturers (NAM) provides knowledge, resources and a great network to help these association CEOs create a stronger and more prosperous manufacturing sector.
-The CMA represents every part of manufacturing in the United States and broadens the reach and impact of our industry’s advocacy efforts.
+The CMA represents every part of manufacturing in the United States and broadens the reach and impact of our industry's advocacy efforts.

 Top reasons associations join the CMA: